 Traditional Ramadan fasting practices typically begin by breaking the fast with a small serving of dates, fruit, and water.

-These foods gently raise blood sugar levels, replenishes energy and restores hydration after a long period without food or water.
-A gentle iftar also helps reduce the risks of your stomach reacting poorly to food.
+These foods gently raise blood sugar levels, replenish energy and restore hydration after a long period without food or water.
+A gentle iftar also helps reduce the risk of your stomach reacting poorly to food.

 Pause for Maghrib Prayer